 EE targets and plans

-Egypt has approved its second NEEAP for the period of 2018-2022, which aims to achieve an ambitious target of 18% energy savings by 2030.
-In developing this plan, the previous challenges of the 1st NEEAP, the new energy strategy, and energy law were all taken into account.
-The NEEAP is also committed to enhancing the institutional structure of energy efficiency activities by empowering and completing energy efficiency units across various economic sectors, in line with the Cabinet's 2009 decree for the adoption of an Energy Efficiency Institutional Framework (EEIF) that relies on centralized planning and coordination, as well as decentralized implementation measures.
+Egypt has approved its NEEAP II for the period of 2018-2022, which aims to achieve an ambitious target of 18% energy savings by 2030.
+In developing this plan, the previous challenges of the NEEAP I, the new energy strategy, and energy law were all taken into account.
+The NEEAP is also committed to enhancing the institutional structure of EE activities by empowering and completing energy efficiency units across various economic sectors, in line with the Cabinet's 2009 decree for the adoption of an Energy Efficiency Institutional Framework (EEIF) that relies on centralized planning and coordination, as well as decentralized implementation measures.

-NEEAP is committed to promoting energy efficiency in both supply and demand.
+NEEAP II is committed to promoting EE in both supply and demand.
 On the supply side, NEEAP has implemented a tariff restructuring program that is expected to result in significant electricity savings.
 It is essential to have a realistic pricing system for electricity generation, transmission, and distribution costs.
-NEEAP estimates that the rationalization of fuel consumption for electricity generation could reach 12.9 million tons of oil equivalent annually.
-To increase energy efficiency, NEEAP suggests measures such as reducing distribution network losses, implementing network control, and using smart meters.
-Furthermore, NEEAP encourages Electricity Distribution Companies (EDCs) to adopt measures to promote energy efficiency among consumers, as outlined in the Electricity Law.
+NEEAP II estimates that the rationalization of fuel consumption for electricity generation could reach 12.9 million tons of oil equivalent annually.
+To increase energy efficiency, NEEAP II suggests measures such as reducing distribution network losses, implementing network control, and using smart meters.
+Furthermore, NEEAP encourages Electricity Distribution Companies (DISCOs) to adopt measures to promote energy efficiency among consumers, as outlined in the Electricity Law.

-When it comes to energy efficiency on the demand side, there are various measures that can be taken to improve it.
+When it comes to EE on the demand side, there are various measures that can be taken to improve it.
 These measures are aimed at sectors such as buildings, tourism, industry, public lighting, and education.
 One particular program focuses on promoting the use of LED lightbulbs in residential areas.
 This program targets the first three tariff segments, which make up 50% of total consumers in this sector.
 The cost of LED lightbulbs has been a challenge for these consumers, even though they can lead to savings due to the high contribution of lighting loads in these tariff segments.

-The energy efficiency target in the second NEEAP is following the integrated sustainable energy strategy target which is achieving 18% of expected energy consumption in 2035.
+The EE target in the NEEAP II is following the integrated sustainable energy strategy target which is achieving 18% of expected energy consumption in 2035.
 In addition, according to the updated NDC published in 2022, Egypt plans to reduce GHG emissions in the electricity sector by 33% by 2030 compared to the baseline in 2015.
 Energy efficiency is a key technology to achieve this target.
-The energy efficiency target is to be achieved by:
+The EE target is to be achieved by: